 After clicking the button, allow 3-5 seconds for the scripts to load.
 You'll know it's working if your browser asks to use the microphone.
 To trigger the network, make a high-pitched "eeeee" noise, or a low pitched "uhhhhh" noise.

 EDIT: this doesn't work on all mobile devices.
 Try your desktop browser if you can.

-In addition to cultivating forms of meditation that turned their minds into ashes and their bodies into wizened trees, they also droned.
+In addition to cultivating forms of meditation that turned their minds into ashes and their bodies into wizened trees, they [the Seven Sages of the Bamboo Grove] also droned.